October 24, 2022MAINTENANCE

-Before you begin creating facilities preventive maintenance checklists, you need to know which assets are under your care.
-Successful preventive maintenance programs are dependent on maintaining up-to-date information on facility assets.
-How else will you keep track of which recommended maintenance tasks should be completed and when?
+Before you begin creating facility preventive maintenance checklists, you need to know which assets are under your care.
+Successful preventive maintenance programs are dependent on maintaining up-to-date inventories of facility assets.
+How else will you keep track of which recommended maintenance tasks your teams should complete and by when?

 Use a simple spreadsheet or FMS platform to document the following information about each asset under your care:

 The answer is no, you only need to list equipment that would cause extreme duress in the event of a breakdown.
 Collecting this information will help you determine how assets are serving your facilities over time.
 Smaller organizations may want to track anything under $500 in value, while larger companies may prefer tracking anything over $5,000.